Our online application will guide you to submit an application for a course at the University of Melbourne.

 Graduate coursework: from the time all supporting documents are submitted, the process will normally take four to six weeks.

 Graduate research applications: from the time all supporting documents are submitted, the process will normally take 12 weeks.
-Please note that Graduate research applications are made in hard copy format.

 Courses such as the Doctor of Medicine, Doctor of Dental Surgery, Doctor of Optometry and Doctor of Physiotherapy are assessed in competitive rounds- please check the relevant faculty website for specific timelines.